 Answer:The scholarship will automatically be deducted from your tuition bill.

 Will the scholarship cover my first summer semester right out of high school?

 Answer: Yes.
 However, the scholarship cannot be awarded until high school graduation is complete.
 So if a student takes a summer class that starts in May and is still in high school, the scholarship money will not be received until after the student has officially graduated.

 Will I still qualify if I am planning on serving a mission, entering peace corp, enlisting in the military, or other deferment after high school graduation?

 Answer: SLCC does not defer scholarships.
 However, if you don't take any classes on campus before leaving on your mission, you can apply as an incoming freshmen when you return & still be considered for the scholarship as if you started SLCC straight out of high school.

 If I took my first 3 credits during fall semester of my senior year and am currently enrolled in 3 credits, can I still apply even thought I haven't completed 6 credits yet?

-Will the tuition waiver cover Technical programs?
+Will the scholarship cover Technical programs?

 Answer: Yes and No. CTE classes that are offered for college academic credit are eligible.
 Unfortunately, Salt Lake Technical College (SLTC) courses that are technical credit programs would not qualify.
 In general terms, you must be enrolled in a financial aid eligible program & courses to receive scholarship money.
 A full list can be found here: http://www.slcc.edu/financialaid/eligible-programs.aspx